Charts turn Goals into an easy story. Start with a radar chart for a broad scan, then isolate the metric in a bar chart.

 How to interpret Goals

-Use Goals alongside related metrics in the shooting category to understand role fit and tactical impact.
+Use Goals alongside related metrics in the attacking category to understand role fit and tactical impact.

 - Compare within the same competition or position group